pseusys/SeasideVPN/README.md

 Seaside is a VPN and distributed system, focused on making final user traffic not easily detectable so that the whole system access blocking becomes not cost-effective.

-For user traffic encryption `XChaCha20-Poly1305` and `RSA2048` hybrid encryption is used.
+For user traffic encryption `XChaCha20-Poly1305` encryption is used.
 For protocol obfuscation special [`wavy messages`](#wavy-messages) protocol is used.

 Target users of the system are **groups** of people (companies, communities, etc.), residing in different countries and wishing to create their own VPN network.
-System deployment and integration is (planned) to be easy even for not very familiar with networking people, so each system instance will consist of several connected individually managed nodes.
+System deployment and integration is (planned) to be easy even for not very familiar with networking people, so that each system instance will consist of several connected individually managed nodes.

 > **NB!** As no global infrastructure (i.e. public servers, domen names, etc.) is planned, user privacy and safety solely depends on the each system instance _node operators_.
 > System can only exist and be active until the people that use it **trust each other**! 🤝